 Most email providers will list their IMAP settings (incoming emails) and SMTP settings (outgoing email) on their website for anyone who would like to connect their email account to an email client such as Mailbird.
 Alternatively, you can run a quick Google search in order to find the necessary information.

-- You require Outlook's IMAP settings to connect your account to Mailbird
+- You therefore require Outlook's IMAP settings to connect your account to Mailbird

 - Input the details into the relevant field in Mailbird